M. Donald Grant: Baseball executive

+"Midnight Massacre" and Grant's Tomb

 Grant opposed Major League Baseball's move to player free agency, a stance that particularly affected the Mets as its cross-town rival, the New York Yankees, aggressively pursued free agents under majority owner George Steinbrenner.
 He long believed that baseball players should be paid the same as typical workers, rather than businessmen.

 Grant is notorious for the contentious contract negotiations and subsequent 1977 trade of future Hall of Fame pitcher Tom Seaver from the Mets to the Cincinnati Reds.
 The controversy was fully played out on the back pages of New York's tabloid newspapers, with Seaver angrily accusing Grant of planting a negative article mentioning Seaver's wife with New York Daily News sports columnist Dick Young.
 Seaver's anger at Grant never abated, contending years later that Grant possessed "a plantation mentality" toward his players.
 As further evidence of Grant's failure to foresee the future of baseball and the wealth and popularity of its players, Seaver tells how Grant once confronted him astonished that Seaver would have the audacity to apply for membership in the prestigious Greenwich Country Club in Connecticut.

 Even before his clash with Seaver, Grant was known for his old-school approach to running the team.
 He frequently called the players "boys," and expected them to simply take whatever contract he offered them.

 The Mets finished in last place two years in a row in 1977 and 1978.
 At one point, due to the Mets' futility on the field and low attendance records, Shea Stadium was dubbed by fans as "Grant's Tomb."
+He changed the team's jerseys from button-down to Henley-style and added blue-orange-blue stripes to the collars, sleeves and the sides of the pants beginning with the 1978 campaign.
 By this time, it was obvious that Grant had mismanaged the team and failed to build for its future.
 After a disastrous 1978 season, the Paysons forced Grant to resign, though he remained a stockholder and board member until the Mets were sold to Doubleday & Company in 1980.